ZeroXSHDW/Apache-Tomcat-Password-Security-Audit/README.md

 ## License
 Licensed under the Apache 2.0 License.
 See `docs/LICENSE` for details.

-## Improved Install Scripts

-For secure, automated Tomcat installation, see the [install/README.md](install/README.md) for full details and example outputs.
-These scripts ensure your Tomcat deployment is compliant from the start.

 ## Log Files
 - **Windows:** `$env:TEMP\TomcatManager.log` and `$env:TEMP\TomcatManager.csv`
 - **Unix:** `~/TomcatManager.log` and `/tmp/TomcatManager.csv`